Cliftonz/liquibaseCassandraTest/Readme.md

 # Liquibase Cassandra example

-This respistory is used to help Liquibase fix there cassandra implementation with passwords and AWS Keyspace.
+This repository is used to help Liquibase fix there cassandra implementation with passwords and AWS Keyspace.